sharmaeklavya2/notes-source/src/kannada/grammar/05-participles.md

 2.  <em>After entering the house</em>, I switched on the TV. -
     <em>घर में घुसके</em> मैंने TV चलाया।

-## Participles

-Participles are suffixes added to verbs.
 Kannada implements subordinate and independent clauses using participles.
+Participles are forms of verbs.
+We have seen in <a href="04-verbs.html">04-verbs.html</a>
+how to get a verb's participles from its root.

 These are the types (and subtypes) of participles we will see: